Table of Contents

 Why you need a Korean skincare routine

 As we’ve mentioned above, the skincare routine is the very first step when it comes to maintaining the health of your skin.
-It’s crucial to cleanse your face twice a day to get rid of excess sebum and other impurities that can cause acne, blackheads, and whiteheads.
+It’s important to wash your face twice a day.
+This helps remove extra oil and dirt that can lead to acne, blackheads, and whiteheads.

 You also want to exfoliate your skin to remove any dead skin cells that build up on the surface of your pores.
-It’s also very important to moisturize your face whenever your skin feels dry because, although your skin is naturally oily, it doesn’t mean that it has to remain that way.
+It’s important to moisturize your face when your skin feels dry.
+Even if your skin is naturally oily, it can still need moisture.
 It’s possible to have oily skin that’s not greasy or oily enough.

 Korean Skincare Routines